PDBeurope/arpeggio/README.md

 Use `arpeggio -h` for available options.

-Arpeggio doesn't do any checking of your PDB structure, other than what BioPython does by default.
-Alternate locations and missing density are not explicitly accounted for and may result in anomalous results.
+Arpeggio does minimum processing of your PDB structure.
+In case of alternate conformers, only the first conformer is used.
+Missing density are not explicitly accounted for and may result in anomalous results.
 Please use with caution.

 ## Output